MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 - UpdateFolderPermissions (cloud-based service only)

+- UpdateInboxRules (cloud-based service only)

-By default, the Update, SoftDelete, HardDelete, SendAs, Create, and UpdateFolderPermissions actions performed by delegates are logged.
+By default, the Update, SoftDelete, HardDelete, SendAs, Create, UpdateFolderPermissions, and UpdateInboxRules actions performed by delegates are logged.

 To enter multiple values and overwrite any existing entries, use the following syntax: \<value1\>,\<value2\>,...\<valueN\>.
 If the values contain spaces or otherwise require quotation marks, you need to use the following syntax: "\<value1\>","\<value2\>",..."\<valueN\">.